davidS-cb/rhpds-c360/README.md

 Next, we need to create a project.

 ```
-oc new-project couchbase
+oc new-project customer360
 ```

-This command creates the `couchbase` project and switches to it.
+This command creates the `customer360` project and switches to it.

 ### Deploy Couchbase Credentials Secret